ge-high-assurance/RACK/README.md

 # Introducing RACK

 RACK (Rapid Assurance Curation Kit) is a research-grade database that uses a structured semantic data model tuned to the domain of the DARPA ARCOS (Automated Rapid Certification Of Software) program.
+Additionally, we offer a suite of tools for data curation and assurance interpretation.

 <img src="https://github.com/ge-high-assurance/RACK/wiki/images/RACK_cartoon.jpg" alt="RACK Overview Diagram" width="300" align="middle">